linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    FromLineOverride=YES
    ```

-   Replace `your-email@gmail.com` and `your-email-password` with your actual credentials. **Warning:** Avoid plain-text passwords; use app passwords if possible, especially for services like Gmail.
+   Replace `your-email@gmail.com` and `your-email-password` with your actual credentials.
+For better security, use an app password if you're using Gmail.

+---

-### Step 2: Configure `sshd_config` for SSH with `ForceCommand`
+### Step 2: Configure SSH to Use `ForceCommand`

-To enforce a verification process during SSH login, we need to modify the `sshd_config` file to run a custom script.
+To trigger a custom verification script on SSH login, configure the `sshd_config` file to use `ForceCommand`.

 1. **Edit `/etc/ssh/sshd_config`**:

-   Add these lines at the end:
+   Add the following lines to the config file:

    ```bash
    ForceCommand /path/to/verification.sh